Spin rotons and supersolids in binary antidipolar condensates: Ground-state properties

 Values of the lattice constant in microns are shown as white contours on Fig.\ \ref{fig:PhaseDiagram} (e).
 At high densities, the lattice constant tends to be relatively insensitive to parameter changes, while at low densities it tends to increase rapidly as either $\bar{n}$ decreases or $a_{12}$ increases.
 Continuing to densities lower than $\bar{n}\approx 100\mu\text{m}^{-1}$ while maintaining immiscibility leads to the macroscopic domain regime (black).
 Due to the challenges accurately characterizing the energies of large domains, we consider systems with lattice constants larger than 80$\mu$m as the MD regime.

-The black-dashed curve on Fig.\ \ref{fig:PhaseDiagram} (e) marks where a spin roton mode first destabilizes the unmodulated miscible phase, analytically calculated using the quasi-1D theory developed in Sec.\ \ref{sec:roton}.
-This curve predicts the location of the unmodulated-to-supersolid phase transition of the full 3D system to remarkable accuracy, even at the bottom right of the phase diagram for which $\ell/\xi\approx 5$, where one might expect a crossover to the radial Thomas-Fermi regime.
+The black-dashed curve on Fig.\ \ref{fig:PhaseDiagram} (e) marks where a spin roton mode first destabilizes the unmodulated miscible phase, calculated using the quasi-1D theory developed in Sec.\ \ref{sec:roton} by determining where Eq.\ \eqref{eq:branches} predicts an instability as a function of $a_{12}$ and $\bar{n}$.
+The critical value of $a_{12}$ tends to decrease with increasing $\bar{n}$ because of the disc-like dipolar domains that form in the immiscible phase at higher average densities.
+This tends, on average, to decrease the combined (dipolar + contact) intraspecies interactions, which has the effect of favouring the immiscible phase as the ground state at lower values of $a_{12}$.
+The instability curve predicts the location of the phase transition of the full 3D system to remarkable accuracy, even at the bottom right of the phase diagram for which $\ell/\xi\approx 5$, where one might expect a crossover to the radial Thomas-Fermi regime.
 At the left edge of the phase diagram, roughly below $\bar{n}\approx 50\mu \mathrm{m}^{-1}$, the roton wavelength tends to diverge [recall the gray curve in Fig.\ \ref{fig:Roton} (b)], consistent with the immediate transition from the unmodulated miscible phase to the macroscopic domain phase, similar to a phonon instability.

 We now investigate the superfluid nature of the ground state phase diagram in more detail.
 Figures \ref{fig:Double} (a,b) present the average superfluid fraction $(f_s^{(1)}+f_s^{(2)})/2$, and the difference $f_s^{(1)}-f_s^{(2)}$, respectively.
 The unmodulated miscible-to-supersolid phase transition can be identified in Fig.~\ref{fig:Double} (a) by a change from white to yellow, indicating a reduction of the superfluid fraction from unity.
 Figure \ref{fig:Double} (b) shows that the two superfluid fractions are similar for most of the diagram.
 At higher densities the antidipolar component tends to have a relatively lower superfluid fraction, since the shorter domains inhibit the superfluid connection between modulation peaks.
 Below roughly $\bar{n}\approx 200\mu\text{m}^{-1}$ the situation flips, and the antidipolar component becomes more superfluid compared to the nondipolar component.
 Here, the longer domain lengths allow head-to-tail repulsion to supersede the previously dominant side-by-side attraction.
 Since the contact interactions are balanced between the components, the extra antidipolar repulsion causes their domains to now be slightly longer than those of the nondipolar component at low densities.
 In principle, there could be a narrow regime where SS-ID states exist with $f_s^{(1)}-f_s^{(2)}>0$, however due to the sensitivity of the system for this parameter range it does not appear on our diagram.